Get

 5. Dry the Area

-Lastly, you should dry the area after washing it, especially if a bath is involved.
-Leaving it wet can attract more bacteria and cause further irritation to an area they may already feel uncomfortable.
-Use a towel to dry the area—not a hairdryer.
+Lastly, you should dry the area after washing it, especially if a bath is involved, even if you’ve just used a dry shampoo.
+Leaving it wet can attract more bacteria and cause further irritation to an area where they may already feel uncomfortable.
+Use a towel to dry the area, not a hairdryer.

 Why Is My Cat’s Butt So Dirty?

 We’ve all seen the incredible positions cats contort themselves into to clean their behinds.
 While it may seem effortless to them, some cats simply cannot move in these ways.
-For example, cats that are:
+For example, cats that might not be able to clean their butts themselves are often:

 • Elderly